whatwg/fs/proposals/FileSystemObserver.md

 // corresponding to `directoryHandle`, then `touch file.txt`)
 ```

-User agents may also use the `"unknown"` `FileSystemChangeType` to indicate that a change has occurred, but the type of change is unknown or does not belong to any other values defined in `FileSystemChangeType` due to cross-platform differences.
+User agents may also use the `"unknown"` `FileSystemChangeType` to indicate that a change has occurred but the type of change is unknown or is not to be specified to the site.
+This could mean that the change type does not belong to any other values defined in `FileSystemChangeType` due to cross-platform differences, or a change has occurred while the site was not fully active (i.e. site in back/forward cache becomes fully active again).

 #### When to Signal Local File System Writes